 About Olive Oil

-They import many of the better oils from the Mediterranean.
-Look for monovarietal oil which means they process it with a single variety of olives.
+Many of the superior oils are imported from the Mediterranean.
+When selecting olive oil, look for the term "monovarietal," which indicates that it is processed with a single variety of olives.

-You can tell a lot about an olive oil by where it is placed in the grocery store.
-The expensive, best tasting (and healthier) ones are usually on top shelf while less-expensive brands that don't taste as good are at eye level.
+You can learn a lot about olive oil by its placement in the grocery store.
+The more expensive, better-tasting, and healthier options are typically on the top shelf, while less expensive brands that may not offer the same taste experience are at eye level.

 - Anchovies